ibexa/documentation-developer/docs/guide/images.md

     ## Images from a DAM system

-    If your installation is connected to a DAM to your system, you can use images directly from a DAM system in your content.
+    If your installation is connected to a DAM system, you can use images directly from a DAM system in your content.

     The [specific configuration](config_connector.md#dam-configuration) will depend on the DAM system in question.